A day in the life of…

 She loves the fact that it has an anti-skid barrier layer to keep the mat in place and stop fluid from going through, as this will reduce the risk of slips on their wet floors.
 I explain she can cut the mats to size without effecting the mat’s performance and that she can buy individual mats or DryMax on a roll.
 I leave her with several samples to try.

 4pm: Having finished all of my visits for the day, I take the opportunity to organise delivery of the loan instrument and mat samples.
 I update our CRM system with details of the day’s meetings and add alerts for follow-up calls to see how my contacts are finding our products.

 With time to spare, I manage to arrange an appointment for next week to see a prospect interested in our Chemical Spill Kits.
-I also contact a customer to let him know that we will be exhibiting at the BAAPS Annual International Conference/CCR Expo in October and arrange a time to meet with him on our stand.
+I also contact a customer to let him know that we will be exhibiting at the CCR Expo in October and arrange a time to meet with him there.
 It’s great to speak to someone who is so passionate about our surgical instruments.
 A nice way to end a very busy but fulfilling day.